How Does "I Will Be to Him a Father" in 2 Samuel 7 Point to Jesus?

 Jesus shall reign forever.

 The problem with even the greatest of human kings is that they die.
 But Jesus Christ, our Davidic king, will never die, and nothing can bring him down from his throne.
-God promised in 2 Samuel 7:13, 16 that he would secure his throne forever.
+God promised in 2 Samuel 7:13 and 2 Samuel 7:16 that he would secure his throne forever.
 The author of Hebrews confirms this, calling his readers to worship God for giving them an unshakeable kingdom (Heb.
 12:28).
 We do not yet see the fullness of this unshakeable kingdom.
 But we have the assurance that it is coming.
 Just as God fulfilled his promise to David, he will fulfill all his promises to us.
 And like David, we should respond with joy, worship, and eagerness to see the Lord’s word fulfilled.

 Photo credit: ©Getty Images/kieferpix